-however, we must understand that this practice derives significance only when contrasted with normative judaism's system of formalized prayer. the petitional content of the private conversation with god remains essentially the same as in conventional prayer, only offered to god in a different way. when jacques lacan said "i will show that there is no speech without a response, even if speech meets only with silence…" he offered a fitting description to the practice and purpose of bratzlav's hitbodeduth.
+however, we must understand that this practice derives significance only when contrasted with normative judaism's system of formalized prayer. the petitional content of the private conversation with god remains essentially the same as in conventional prayer, only offered to god in a different way. when jacques lacan said "i will show that there is no speech without a response, even if speech meets only with silence…" he offered a fitting description to the practice and purpose of bratzlav's hitbodeduth. every dialogue is a form of conversation, but not every conversation is a form of dialogue.

 the virtues of silent meditation are well known and intuitively accepted by all seekers. blaise pascal said "i have discovered that all human evil comes from this: man's being unable to sit still in a room." kafka said it too, deeply well: "you do not need to leave your room. remain sitting at your table and listen. do not even listen, simply wait, be quiet, still and solitary. the world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet." kafka reflects here on what i had previously referred to as open-awareness of hitbodeduth.